NiftyConnect/document/docs/royalty-fee.md

 }
 ```

-If a nft contract has implemented the above interface, then the nft contract owner can specify its royalty parameters in `RoyaltyRegisterHub`
+If a nft contract doesn't implement the above interface, the nft contract owner can specify its royalty parameters in `RoyaltyRegisterHub`

 ```js
 function setRoyaltyRateFromNFTOwners(address _nftAddress, uint256 _royaltyRate, address _receiver) public returns (bool)